How to Cook Shrimp Perfectly Every Time

 Step 2: Add the shrimp

-When the oil is slightly shimmering, it’s hot enough to add the shrimp!
+When the oil is slightly shimmering, it’s hot enough to add the shrimp.
 Add the shrimp and cook for about two minutes, stirring often, until the shrimp just start to turn pink.
 Keep in mind that smaller shrimp cook more quickly than large ones, so pay more attention to the color and texture of the shrimp more than the time they’ve cooked.

-Pro Tip: Worried you might have taken the shrimp too far?
+Test Kitchen tip: Worried you might have taken the shrimp too far?
 Immediately remove them from the pan to halt the cooking process.
 They will continue cooking even when they’re off the heat, but the residual heat from the pan can dry them out.

-Step 3: Add flavorings
+Step 3: Add seasoning

-Pro Tip: If you’re ready to experiment, add in fresh herbs and citrus zest after cooking.
+Test Kitchen tip: If you’re ready to experiment, add in fresh herbs and citrus zest after cooking.
 Keeping these ingredients away from the heat maximizes their fresh flavor, adding a delicate accent to the shrimp.
 Don’t be afraid to experiment with any type of herbs you like!